isomerpages/moe-navalbasepri/_for-parents/MOE Sexuality Education.md

 9.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
 This form will be communicated&nbsp; to parents at the start of the year and is also downloadable [here](/files/Sexuality%20Education/Opt_Out_Form_2024.pdf)).
 The completed opt-out form is to be submitted by 22/01/2024.

-10.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents can contact the school at 67537114 for discussion or to seek clarification about the school’s Sexuality Education programme.
+10.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents can contact the school at <font color="red">67537114</font> for discussion or to seek clarification about the school’s Sexuality Education programme.